 Programme design, development and approval

-Schools submit module specifications in consultation with international campus management to Student Services Development (Academic Processes).
+Schools submit module specifications in consultation with international campus management to Student Services/Registry and Academic Affairs (Curriculum Approvals and Advisory Team).
 Where a module (as defined by its title4 and learning outcomes) already exists on one of the campuses, no separate approval is required.

 4Similarly, the expectation is that modules will retain the same title unless there are circumstances which mean this is not appropriate, e.g. local Professional, Statutory and Regulatory Bodies (PSRB) requirements.